laboon/ebook/text/98_glossary_of_terms.md

 __Normal__: A defect of a severity which is noticeable but does not strongly hamper the user's use of the system.

+__Null pointer error__: An error resulting from the code trying to dereference a null pointer, or access a null object.

 __Observed behavior__: What the system actually does under certain circumstances.
 For example, if I type in `2 + 2 =` on a calculator, the __expected behavior__ may be that I see 4, but if I instead see `WALLA WALLA`, then `WALLA WALLA` is the observed behavior.

+__Off-By-One Error__: A specific kind of __logic error__ where a program does something wrong because a value is off by one unit.

 __Operational testing__: Testing that a system works under real-world conditions.